Jake Soligo

 Jake Soligo (born 25 January 2003) is a professional Australian rules footballer who plays for the Adelaide Crows in the Australian Football League (AFL).

 Early life

 Soligo played much of his junior career at the Waverley Park Hawks Junior Football Club in the SMJFL.
 At under-16s level, Soligo played for Vic Metro in the National Championships.
-Soligo attended Mazenod College up until year 9, before transferring to Rowville Secondary College in 2018.
+Soligo attended Mazenod College up until year 9, before transferring to Rowville Secondary College in 2018 to be part of their selective football academy.